F1reFr0st/Huffman-compression-MSF-/README.md

 # Huffman-compression-MSF
 ### Code was developed for compression of **_grayscale_** speckle images.
 ## Huffman encoder
 The task is to create .bin files corresponding to speckle images with only one table of values and keys.
 Therefore, first, array consisting of average intensity values  of all images is created.
-In the next step with implementation of **_huffmanenco_** function we create and save .bin file.
+In the next step with implementation of **_huffmanenco_** function .bin file is created and saved.
 Simultaniously, information about original image and compressed file sizes is displayed.
 Finally, when all data is compressed, total size of original and compressed files is displayed.
 ### Example

 <img src="example%201.bmp" alt="example" width="200"/>